livemixlove/outtracker/README.md

 Launches the test runner in the interactive watch mode.<br>

+## Review code

-For reviewing the code, a good place to start is either App.js or components/ChatInput.js
+For reviewing the code, a good place to start is either components/App.js or components/ChatInput.js

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A few files you can ignore as their just part of the React App Template.
+I've marked them as such.